Domestic Violence Lawyer Mark Caldwell

 The deferral program is not open to everyone.
 To be eligible:

-2. Agreement to Probation Terms: The accused must agree to adhere to all the terms and conditions of the probation, which could include counseling, substance abuse testing, and mandated anger management courses.
+- Agreement to Probation Terms: The accused must agree to adhere to all the terms and conditions of the probation, which may include counseling, substance abuse testing, and domestic violence programs such as court-mandated anger management courses.

 Benefits of the Law